-Two upper-division French courses (FR 301, FR 302, FR 401, FR 402, FR 403, FR 404)
+- 1. Two upper-division French courses (FR 301, FR 302, FR 401, FR 402, FR 403, FR 404) - 2.
+Successful participation in an approved program of study in a Frenchspeaking country.
+French majors may choose to study abroad either:

-- Successful participation in an approved program of study in a French-speaking country.
-French majors may choose to study abroad either: - a.)
-One academic year and take 12 upper-division credits in residence at Carroll, or - b.)
-One semester or two summers and take 18 upper-division credits in residence at Carroll. - A semester or year-long exchange opportunity exists at the Université de Caen Basse-Normandie. - 3.
-Students who are taking courses abroad must take corresponding examinations abroad in order to receive credits at Carroll.
+a.
+One academic year and take 12 upper-division credits in residence at Carroll, or b.
+One semester or two summers and take 18 upper-division credits in residence at Carroll.

+A semester or year-long exchange opportunity exists at the Université Université Catholique de l'Ouest in Angers.
+Other programs exist-consult with Carroll's Study Abroad office.

+- 3. Students who are taking courses abroad must take corresponding examinations abroad in order to receive credits at Carroll.
 No credits will be accepted at Carroll for any examination with less than a "C" or a 2.00 grade in the course abroad.
-Credits will be accepted only for students returning to Carroll. - 4.
-Students are responsible for sending an original copy of their foreign transcripts, as well as a translation of it, directly to the Registrar's Office.
+Credits will be accepted only for students returning to Carroll. - Students are responsible for sending an original copy of their foreign transcripts, as well as a translation of it, directly to the Registrar's Office.